March Nintendo Direct in the works with focus on 2020 lineup

 If this Direct pans out, we should hear about it early next week.

 Updated at 3:45 p.m.
-Pacific time on March 10: Added the possibility of an Indie World event preceding a Nintendo Direct.
+Pacific time on March 10: Clarified that Indie World is likely happening March 18, and then Nintendo Direct will happen March 26.